 Academic Research

-Multi-Agent Collaborative Training (MAGEN): Developed the MAGEN framework, a multi-turn multi-agent reinforcement learning pipeline for collaborative training of LLMs and VLMs.
+Multi-Agent Collaborative Training: Developed the MAGEN framework, a multi-turn multi-agent reinforcement learning pipeline for collaborative training of LLMs and VLMs.

 Outcome: Co-First Author, Project in Progress.
 Supervised by Prof. Manling Li.